 - What other drugs will affect somatropin?

 - Where can I get more information?

-What is somatropin (Humatrope)?
+What is somatropin?

-Somatropin is used to treat growth failure in children and adults who lack natural growth hormone, and in those with chronic kidney failure, Noonan syndrome, Turner syndrome, Prader-Willi syndrome, short stature at birth with no catch-up growth, and other causes.
-Somatropin is also used to prevent severe weight loss in people with AIDS, or to treat short bowel syndrome.
+Somatropin is used to treat growth failure in children and adults who lack natural growth hormone.
+This includes people with short stature due to Noonan syndrome, Turner syndrome, Prader-Willi syndrome, short stature at birth with no catch-up growth, and other causes.

 Somatropin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of somatropin?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.